Skip to main content

 Cultural tips for Amsterdam this spring

-Opera, techno, tulips and dressing up in orange, Amsterdam’s cultural agenda is suitably packed again for spring 2024.
-You’ll find dance parties, food fairs, classical concerts and various outdoor events to keep you entertained, along with a whole heap of film festivals and art exhibitions.
+Opera, techno, tulips and dressing up in orange, Amsterdam’s cultural agenda is suitably packed again for spring 2026.
+You’ll find dance parties, art fairs and various outdoor events to keep you entertained, along with a whole heap of film festivals and art exhibitions.
 Here are a few highlights we’re looking forward to this season.

 ART & EXHIBITIONS